Mazda 5 Insurance Rates

 Price Range Variability

-For the average driver, Mazda 5 insurance rates range from as low as $446 for just the minimum liability insurance to a much higher rate of $2,086 for a driver who has had serious violations or accidents.
+For the average driver, Mazda 5 insurance rates go from as cheap as $446 for minimum levels of liability insurance to a high rate of $2,086 for high-risk insurance.

 Urban vs. Rural Price Range